The Inward Investment and International Taxation Review: Denmark

 From a tax perspective, the following highlighted features might be considered attractive for investors seeking business opportunities in Denmark:

-- the participation exemption regime, which includes tax-free receipt and distribution of dividends from and to all European Union (EU) Member States, as well as countries with whom Denmark has formed a tax treaty (however, with certain exceptions);
+- the participation exemption regime, which includes tax-free receipt and distribution of dividends from and to all EU Member States, as well as countries with whom Denmark has formed a tax treaty (however, with certain exceptions);

 - the tonnage tax regime under which income from shipping activities and capital gains on vessels are taxed very favourably;